Geu-Pro2023/Geu_Aguto_rl_summative/README.md

-# Biometric & Blockchain-Based Cattle Verification RL Assignment - Geu Aguto Garang Bior
+# Biometric & Blockchain-Based Cattle Verification RL Assignment

-## Non-IoT Cattle Raiding Prevention System Using Reinforcement Learning
+## Cattle Raiding Prevention System Using Reinforcement Learning

 This project implements a reinforcement learning solution for biometric cattle verification and theft prevention in South Sudan.
 The system simulates an intelligent agent learning optimal strategies for cattle registration, biometric verification, and theft detection using blockchain-based ownership records.
 The RL environment models real-world challenges of cattle raiding prevention, comparing DQN (Value-Based) and REINFORCE (Policy Gradient) algorithms for automated cattle monitoring and verification systems.